A group of students in cloisters

 Accommodation

 These likely accommodation costs include related bills (for example, utilities such as electricity and heating) and are based on the latest available college accommodation figures, with an inflationary increase applied.
 Please note that college accommodation costs take into account a range of factors, and the impact of inflation on these costs will therefore vary from year to year.
-Private sector rental costs may vary.
+Private sector rental costs and utility bills may be subject to higher inflationary increases.
 You can find more information about renting in the private sector through the Oxford Student Pad and University Accommodation Office.

 Study costs